Puducherry Technological University: Mechnium

-Training and Placement Centre (TNP)
+Training and Placement Centre

 Training and Placement Centre of PTU actively involved in preparing the students to fit them according to the needs of companies.
 1 year extensive training in Aptitude, Technical and Coding (Basic and Advanced) are provided to all the students.

-PEC Alumni Association (PECAA)
+PEC Alumni Association

 The Alumni Association is formed to provide a forum for the students who have graduated to keep in touch with each other and with the Alma Mater.
 The membership is open to all graduates.
 It is obligatory for every student to become a life member of the association by payment of Rs.100 at the time of admission.
 The faculty is its honorary members.
 An Executive Committee elected by the General Body at its annual meeting manages the office of the Alumni Association.

 Rankings

-Pondicherry Engineering College was ranked 122 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2020.
+Pondicherry Engineering College was ranked 122 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2020, but its ranking decreased to 150 in 2022 and further to 183 in 2023.
+In 2017, 2018, and 2019 it was ranked 38, 53, and 76 respectively.

+The National Institutional Ranking Framework (NIRF) ranked the university between 201-300 in the engineering rankings in 2024.